 6.8 x 5.5 CM (cabinet)

 A wonderfully displayed gemmy calcite (4.2 CM across)sits on a small shard of matrix that is dusted with smaller gemmy Calcites as well.
 Great form and condition, the calcite has some glass clear faces and interior and others with a very light frosting.
 This looks great from any angle, from one side looking like an old English Calcite and from others like a modern Dalnegorsk piece.
 This is from the Daye Mine in Hubei, China which has produced a lot of great Calcites, but this one is distinctly different than others we have seen.

 Rossie Lead Mine, St. Lawrence Co.

 4.8 x 4 CM (miniature)

 From the classic old locality of Rossie that was active from 1830 to 1860.
-A nicely frosted main crystal with a few smaller on the sides sits on a quartz matrix.
-No damage. good clarity and some internal rainbows .
+A nicely frosted main crystal with a few smaller on the sides sits on a Quartz matrix.
+No damage, good clarity and some internal rainbows .
 This seems to be an untwinned crystal that was less common at Rossie.
-Calcites from here were used in many crystalographic illustrations and studies in the classic literature.
+Calcites from here were used in many crystallographic illustrations and studies in the classic literature.
 These are rarely available now.